zugnachpankow/zugnachpankow/README.md

 ## 📫 Get in Touch

-Please refer to the websited etc. in my profile info for getting in touch!
+Please refer to the websites etc. in my profile info for getting in touch!